 packs.json endpoint is used to show which packs are available on the user's subscription and provides a richer and more complex data structure than the more simple

 coverage.json endpoint is used to find what surveys (dates and survey resource IDs) have had AI data processed.
 The response not only provides the surveys that have AI data, but the precise version of the data (systemVersion), and which feature and attribute class IDs are available on it.

 The current limits imposed on the API for general customers are Query AOIs up to 1km2 and a limit of 20 requests per second.
 These may be adjusted over time.
 The 1km2 limit is designed to permit any reasonable individual property parcel to be requested (e.g. an airport or golf course).
 The easiest way to deal with larger or multipolygon areas is to break into multiple API requests.

 The limit of 20 requests per second equates to about 1.7 million requests per 24-hour period.
 This is roughly what is achievable with a single desktop machine maxing out CPU usage with multiple parallel requests on a fast internet connection.
-If higher rates are required (such as large enterprise bulk requests using cloud infrastructure), please talk to your account manager.
+For large enterprise bulk requests, higher rates may be required.
+If you require a rate higher than 20 requests per second, please talk to your account manager.

 Can I query other attributes in the AI glossary with AI Feature API? —

 No. With AI Feature API you can query any of the data attributes in the AI Packs that you are subscribed to.
 There are additional AI Layers listed in the glossary which are not included in AI Packs, and are not available behind the AI Feature API.

 Check out all available AI Packs here: AI Packs